Posted on ::

 I work at a company with large-scale Kubernetes infrastructure.

 Recreating that at home isn't appealing.
 I deal with containerized deployments, service meshes, and automation during work hours.
-Why spend my weekend doing the same thing?
+Spending weekends on the same thing holds no appeal.

 My goal aligns more with self-hosting.
 I want my services running without babysitting them.
-But here's the catch: I bring work knowledge home.
+I bring work knowledge home though.
 Sometimes my solutions are more complex than what most self-hosters need.

 Example: Walheim